awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-centralized-router.md

 + Three VPCs\.
 For information about creating a VPC, see [Creating a VPC](https://docs.aws.amazon.com/vpc/latest/userguide//working-with-vpcs.html#Create-VPC) in the *Amazon Virtual Private Cloud User Guide*\.
 + A transit gateway\.
 For more information, see [Create a Transit Gateway](tgw-transit-gateways.md#create-tgw)\.
 + Three VPC attachments on the transit gateway\.
 For more information, see [Create a Transit Gateway Attachment to a VPC](tgw-vpc-attachments.md#create-vpc-attachment)\.
 + A Site\-to\-Site VPN\.
-For more information about creating a VPN, see [Create a Site\-to\-Site VPN Connection and Configure the Customer Gateway](https://docs.aws.amazon.com/vpn/latest/s2svpn//SetUpVPNConnections.html#vpn-create-vpn-connection) in the *AWS Site\-to\-Site VPN User Guide* and [Requirements for Your Customer Gateway](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html#CGRequirements) in the *Amazon VPC Network Administrator Guide*\.
+For more information about creating a VPN, see [Create a Site\-to\-Site VPN Connection and Configure the Customer Gateway](https://docs.aws.amazon.com/vpn/latest/s2svpn//SetUpVPNConnections.html#vpn-create-vpn-connection) in the *AWS Site\-to\-Site VPN User Guide* and [Requirements for Your Customer Gateway](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html#CGRequirements) in the *AWS Site\-to\-Site VPN Network Administrator Guide*\.
 + A VPN attachment on the transit gateway\.
 For more information, see [Create a Transit Gateway Attachment to a VPN](tgw-vpn-attachments.md#create-vpn-attachment)\.

 When you create the VPC attachments, the CIDRs for each VPC propagate to the transit gateway route table\.
 When the VPN is up, the BGP session is established and the Site\-to\-Site VPN CIDR propagates to the transit gateway route table and the VPC CIDRs are added to the gateway BGP table\.